d3giigii/dankmeme_bot/README.md

 # dankmeme_bot
-Bot that downloads images from reddit.com/r/dankmemes
+Bot that downloads images from specific subreddits